carissalow/rapids/docs/features/extracted.rst

 ============    ===================
 call_type       The particular ``call_type`` that will be analyzed.
 The options for this parameter are ``incoming``, ``outgoing`` or ``missed``. day_segment     The particular ``day_segments`` that will be analyzed.
-The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` metrics         The different measures that can be retrieved from the calls dataset.
-Note that the same metrics are available for both ``incoming`` and ``outgoing`` calls, while ``missed`` calls has its own set of metrics.
-See :ref:`Available Incoming and Outgoing Call Metrics <available-in-and-out-call-metrics>` Table and :ref:`Available Missed Call Metrics <available-missed-call-metrics>` Table below.
+The available options are ``daily``, ``morning``, ``afternoon``, ``evening``, ``night`` features         The different measures that can be retrieved from the calls dataset.
+Note that the same features are available for both ``incoming`` and ``outgoing`` calls, while ``missed`` calls has its own set of features.
+See :ref:`Available Incoming and Outgoing Call Features <available-in-and-out-call-features>` Table and :ref:`Available Missed Call Features <available-missed-call-features>` Table below.
 ============    ===================

-.. _available-in-and-out-call-metrics:
+.. _available-in-and-out-call-features:

-**Available Incoming and Outgoing Call Metrics**
+**Available Incoming and Outgoing Call Features**

-The following table shows a list of the available metrics for ``incoming`` and ``outgoing`` calls.
+The following table shows a list of the available features for ``incoming`` and ``outgoing`` calls.

 =========================   =========     =============
 Name                        Units         Description